 - Changes to behavior and eating patterns.

 - Clinginess or separation anxiety.

 Like adults, children grieve in their own unique way.
-Some may readily talk about the death.
-Younger children, especially, may struggle to understand the concept of death, that it’s irreversible and what it means when somebody has died.
-Older children and adolescents may appear to avoid the topic — even eager return to school or play with their friends.
+Some may readily talk about death.
+Younger children, especially, may struggle to understand the concept of death, that it’s irreversible, and what it means when somebody has died.
+Older children and adolescents may appear to avoid the topic — even eager to return to school or play with their friends.

 Factors influencing how a child is able to cope with the loss of a loved one include:

 - The emotional and developmental stage of the child,

 - The context for how their loved one died, and

 - How the death may be portrayed in popular media or the arts.

 The good news is that with the right help and caring adults around them, bereaved children are likely to go on to lead happy and productive lives.